bixb922/crank-organ/README.md

 # 4. Folders

 These are the folders in this GITHUB repository.
 On a cell phone, select "Browse code".
 On a PC or MAC just navigate to https://github.com/bixb922/crank-organ to see the folders.
+Open the README.md in the folder for the detailed description.

 | Folder     | Contents                             |
 |------------|--------------------------------------|